daffl/uberclass/readme.md

 Callbacks
 ---------

-Class provides a callback function that returns a callback to a method that will always have this set to the class or instance of the class.
+Class provides a proxy function that returns a callback to a method that will always have _this_ set to the class or instance of the class.
 The following example creates a ResponseHandler class that takes the reponse text and the responses header options as constructor arguments and provides it's handle method as a callback to the http.createServer function:

 	var Handler = Class.extend({
 		init : function(content, headers)